 - De-duplicator - designed to automatically detect and remove duplicate records with an optional review stage to minimise errors.

 - Word Frequency Analyser - counts the number of terms that appear in the title, abstract and keywords of a list of relevant articles so you know which terms to include in your search strategy.

 - Polyglot Search Translator – enables writing an Ovid MEDLINE or PubMed search strategy and convert it to run in other health databases such as Embase, CINAHL, PsycINFO, Scopus and Web of Science.

-- RevMan Replicant (in development - beta version).
-Requires log in RevMan Replicant automatically compiles a results section from data analysis tables (forest plots), for abstract and results sections of articles.
+- RevMan Replicant - automatically compiles a draft results section from the data analysis tables (forest plots) in a RevMan file.

 Identifying translators for studies in different languages

 A handy guide has been developed to help find translators

 Timetable and registration information to attend Australian training workshops scheduled for this year is available here.
 Information on all international workshops and courses in review production are listed on the Cochrane Workshops and courses page.

 - Cochrane Training online learning.
 This is the essential resource for all Cochrane review authors.
 Organised in collections of resources to help authors locate the most relevant guidance